 - Playing career: 2005-2012 (Warriors), 2012-2013 (Bucks), 2013-2015 (Mavericks), 2015-2017 (Pacers)

 - Career stats: 17.8 points, 3.5 rebounds, 4.6 assists, 1.7 steals in 833 games (713 starts)

 - Career awards: 1x Most Improved Player (2007)

 Long before Stephen Curry was the guy, Monta Ellis was a scoring machine for Golden State Warriors.
 After a rookie year where he averaged 6.8 points, 2.1 rebounds and 1.6 assists per game, his numbers shot up his sophomore year.
-His 16.5 point, 3.2 rebounds, 4.1 assists and 1.7 steal season earned him the 2007 Most Improved Player award.
+His 16.5 point, 3.2 rebounds, 4.1 assists, and 1.7 steals season earned him the 2007 Most Improved Player award.

 His play only improved, averaging as high as 25.5 points a game in 2010.
 However, there was a shift in stardom once the 2011 lockout was ending.
 Seeing that the Warriors looked to have a future with young guards Curry and newly drafted Klay Thompson, Ellis was looked to be expandable.
 He was eventually traded to the Milwaukee Bucks, where his scoring ability did not stop, averaging close to 20 points during his tenure there.

 He had two-year stints in Dallas and Indiana and has not played in the league since 2017.
 People may not remember Ellis, but he was a baller.

 - High School: South Gwinnett (Snellville, GA)

 - Drafted: 45th overall by the Philadelphia 76ers